anpham6/squared/README.md

 ### ALL: Public Properties and Methods

-There is no official documentation as this project is still in early development.
+There is no official documentation for this project.
 The entire source code including TypeScript definitions are available on GitHub if you need further clarification.

 ```javascript
 .settings // see user preferences section